 Can anyone apply for the SPArt Grant?

-No. There is a nomination process by which artists are nominated and then invited to apply for the grant.
+No, there is a nomination process by which artists are nominated.
+Those artists are then invited to apply for the grant.
 However, the SPArt Community Grants are open-application.
 Please see bellow.

 How are the grantees chosen?

-Our Advisory Committee members will review and select the grantees based on the project proposal submitted in the application.
+Our Selection Committee members review and select the Grantees based on the project proposal submitted in the application.

 What kind of projects do you support?

 We support projects that engage communities, respond to existing conditions, aim for social change, and create long-lasting connections with the communities of Los Angeles.